SethCohen/github-releases-to-discord/README.md

-# GitHub Release To Discord Action
+# GitHub Releases To Discord Action
 A GitHub action that parses a GitHub release and posts it to a Discord channel as a stylized Discord webhook.

 ---